 • Class B exposure at Chicago O'Hare (KORD) is a genuine career asset, particularly for major-bound career-track students

-• UIUC Institute of Aviation is the lowest-cost public collegiate aviation route in the state
+• The Institute of Aviation at Parkland College (which took over the former University of Illinois aviation programme in 2014) is the lowest-cost public collegiate aviation route in the state

 • Lewis University is one of the larger private collegiate aviation programmes in the Midwest with strong United and SkyWest pipelines